Saint Edward's School: Academics

 A total of 27 AP classes were offered in the 2015–2016 school year.

 Facilities

 The 26-acre campus is located on the Indian River Lagoon.
 School facilities include an 800-seat theater, a water complex, two gyms, two libraries, fine arts center with music and arts studios, athletic playing fields, and eight science labs.
-The school library was named after Peter Benedict who served as the head of the school from 1971 to 1995.
+The school library is named for Peter Benedict who served as the head of the school from 1971 to 1995.

 The school operates the Waxlax Center for the Performing Arts, an 800 seat proscenium theater.
-It openend in May 2000 and was renovated in 2008.
+It opened in May 2000 and was renovated in 2008.